How do I get emergency funding to help with a major health issue?

 I learned only a few weeks ago about a recurrent event of cancer I was originally diagnosed with in 2016.

 My 100% intention is to return to Ithaca in August for the Fall semester and complete the next year in my master’s program.
 I will be continuing treatment during the academic year.
-However, this unexpected setback has put a strain on a number of plans, family, friends, financial resources.
+However, this unexpected setback has put a strain on a number of plans, family, friends, and financial resources.

 I thank you again in advance for any efforts you might be able to make on my behalf.
 I can provide whatever documentation necessary moving forward.